OSGConnect/tutorial-dagman-intermediate/additional_examples/README.md

 For a better breakdown of individual examples checkout the README in the given examples sub-directory.
-Links to the documentation in regards to specific DAGMan feature will also be available in the given examples README.
+Links to the documentation in regards to specific DAGMan feature is also available in the given example's README.